yunjuusong/Whispered-Pages/README.md

-# Whispered-Pages-3
+# Whispered-Pages
-An innovative ebook platform leveraging AI and personalized recordings to transform text into engaging audiobooks.
+An innovative ebook platform leveraging personalized recordings to transform text into engaging audiobooks.
 Intended for busy parents seeking quality reading time with their children and individuals with learning disabilities.

 # Purpose
 WhisperedPages is a digital platform hosting a curated collection of children's books.
 Guardians can record their own voice narrations for the stories, fostering closer connections with their children one book at a time.
 In a time where distance and life commitments separate us from loved ones, our platform aims to bridge gaps through the magic of storytelling.
 Additionally, text-to-speech options ensure accessibility for all children.